This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Distance from NYC: 2 hr 21 min (145.1 mi)

 Located on the beautiful beaches of New Jersey, the neighboring towns of Avalon and Stone Harbor are nothing like the Jersey Shore stereotypes you might be imagining.

 Instead, these small towns have a nostalgic feel to them: must-do activities include getting a scoop at Springer’s Ice Cream at night (prepare to wait in line!), getting a sticky roll at Kohler’s in the morning (also prepare to wait in line), playing mini golf at the myriad courses and picking up your sunscreen and beach toys at Hoy’s 5&10.

 And, of course, the beach!
 The waves are perfect for boogie boarding and body surfing, and they’re full of surfers in the early morning and at dusk.

-Renting a house with a big group is really the way to go (we usually go down for a week in the summer with my boyfriend’s extended family), but there are lots of hotels and some quirky options on Airbnb (like this log cabin!).
+Renting a house with a big group is really the way to go (we usually go down for a week in the summer with my boyfriend’s extended family), but there are lots of hotels and vacation rentals there too.

 4. Bucks County

 - Distance from NYC: 1 hr 24 min (69.7 mi)

 - Where to stay: Ghostlight Inn, New Hope